 9. How can you efficiently work from the road?

 There’s a difference between working in an office and working from anywhere and everywhere, no matter how good you are at your job.
 It doesn’t imply that your lifestyle has to change simply because your environment does.
 Here is a collection of suggestions for becoming more productive digital nomads.

 - First, make sure that you have the right equipment for the job.
 You’ll need a good laptop with plenty of processing power and a reliable internet connection.
-If you’re frequently on the move, you’ll also need a mobile hotspot or a satellite phone.
+If you’re frequently on the move or living in a van, you’ll also need a mobile hotspot or a satellite phone.

 - Second, create a comfortable workspace.
 This could be as simple as setting up a laptop on your bed or as elaborate as building a home office.
 Make sure that you have everything you need at hand, including your favorite snacks and drinks.

 - Third, establish a routine and stick to it.
 This is especially important when you’re working in an unfamiliar environment.
 Try to work the same hours each day and take breaks at the same time every day.

 - Fourth, and foremost, make sure to sign up to the GoVisaFree Forum and actively join the conversation with fellow digital nomads.

 10. Where should a digital nomad look for a job?